randolchance/resume/points.md

 - Conceived of, developed, iterated, and deployed various WebAR implementation strategies for drawing an augmented layer over reality without leveraging the obscene overhead of point-based solutions like SLAM or Visual Object Recognition
 - Iterated from procedural-based architecture to OOP-based as project transitioned from demo to live beta
 - Accounted for various updates in best-practices and major versions of technologies surrounding WebRTC, WebAR, GLTF/GLB and USDZ/reality

+### SNA Automation (as a Technician) (Jan - Aug 2005)
+#### Junior Draftsperson and Technician
+- Drafted highly-accurate electrical drawings for complex automated processes
+- Integrated an updated messaging display system for Labatt's bottling line with a bare-minimum of downtime

+### Rumble Automation (as a Technician) (Sep - Dec 2002)
+#### Junior Draftsperson and Technician
+- Drafted electrical and pneumatic schematics under tight time constraints
+- Programmed PLCs and robotic controllers under high-pressure, high-stakes circumstances